sorlovsky/trump-stock/README.txt

 _____________

 1. main.py - main file to run
-2. tweet_dumper.py - gets tweets to be used
+2. tweet_dumper.py - gets tweets to be used / already done for you
 3. stock_prices.py - gets stock prices
 4. prediction_knn.py - predicts the price change using knn
 5. get-pip.py - Used for installing pip

+csv files are used for data import.

 Dependencies
 _____________